GoogleCloudPlatform/genai-for-marketing/tf/README.md

 - Firebase for frontend deployment

 ### Configuration files
-This deployment uses the tempaltes in the [templates/](templates/) diractory to replace all necessary configuration values for the application.
-After the deployment is complete, you can review the resulting values in the config.tomal and enviroments.ts files.
+This deployment uses the templates in the [templates/](templates/) diractory to replace all necessary configuration values for the application.
+After the deployment is complete, you can review the resulting values in the config.toml and enviroments.ts files.

 ## Know Issues